 Only available in English

-Do you want to collaborate with your 4TU colleagues and make societal impact?
-Then submit an Expression of Interest (EoI) for the HTSF call 2021!
+Do you want to collaborate with your 4TU colleagues and make real impact?

 High Tech for a Sustainable Future - call 2021